billchaison/VyOS-Get-Root/README.md

 # VyOS-Get-Root
-Getting root on VyOS from an operator CLI
+Privilege escalation to root on VyOS from an operator CLI

 If you have operator-level console access on VyOS (or possibly another OS derived from Vyatta - Brocade vRouter or Ubiquiti EdgeOS) then you can use this technique to gain console access as root.
 This has been tested on VyOS version 1.1.8.